No one wants to overspend on groceries each month.

 If You Don’t Organize, Your Coupons Will Take Over.

-It happens to all of us – you can’t find the coupon you need, and when you do find it, it’s expired.
+It happens to all of us – you can’t find the coupon you need, and it’s expired when you do find it.
 Frustrating and not helpful!
 You have to know where your coupons are if you want to save, and you have to see if they’re valid.

 Some couponers put off cutting the coupons out and leave them to do the day of use.
 But that way is too easy to fall into the last-minute rush trying to find the stash of inserts – and not only that, but it looks messier, too.